janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

+There's a lot going on here!
+An action, a time that action happens, and the effect of that action on the subject!
 The sentence before [la]{.tokipona} describes a circumstance- what happened before, what will happen, or a hypothetical situation that could happen.
 The sentence after describes what that circumstance causes.
 Interpret each individually, then connect them as though "if" and "then" were used.
 Check under the spoiler for your understanding!

 #### Sentences and la summary